HBandesh/TTFB-Optimization-React/README.md

 Have you ever wondered why the Google search pages or Amazon site loads really fast?
 Well stay with me while I take you through the concept, implemented by the big giants, that drastically reduces Time to first byte, improves time to interactivity and page speed index.
 But firstly, let us go through some concepts that leads to the idea.

-Analyzing Critical Rendering Path (CRP)
+#Analyzing Critical Rendering Path (CRP)

 First of all, let us define the vocabulary that we would be using frequently :->

-1. Critical Resource: Resource that could block initial rendering of the page.
+1.	 **Critical Resource**: Resource that could block initial rendering of the page.
-2. Time To First Byte(TTFB): Measures the duration from the user or client making an HTTP request to the first byte of the page being received by the client's browser.
+2.	**Time To First Byte(TTFB)**: Measures the duration from the user or client making an HTTP request to the first byte of the page being received by the client's browser.

 Optimizing web performance is all about understanding what happens in the intermediate steps between receiving the HTML, CSS, and JavaScript bytes and the required processing to turn them into rendered pixels - that's the critical rendering path(CRP).